statisticalmodel/beautiful-jekyll/Digitalization.md

 - In the end of the course we gave participants the opportunity to mingle with each other by using the Gather platform

 ### My Responsibilities during Release of online Campus
-Responsible for material produced and uploaded to Collegial platform
+- **Responsible for material produced and uploaded to Collegial platform**
--	Lectures, the lectures are created by our Data Scientists
+-	Lectures
 -	Self-study material
 -	Videos
 -	Assignments for notebooks